esl-epfl/szcore/website/content/_index.md

 ---
 title: "SzCORE - Epilepsy benchmarks"
-description: "This website presents the SzCORE framework for the validation of EEG based automated seizure detection algorithms."
+description: "SzCORE is a framework for the validation of EEG based automated seizure detection algorithms."
 ---

 This website presents the SzCORE framework for the validation of EEG based automated seizure detection algorithms: